aleMessoMale/sample-routing/readme.md

 Follows the relevant information put in the **MDC Context** (also automatically obtained by LogBack itself):
 - serviceName: the name of the webapp, in this case *rest-integration-sample*
 - operation: the name of the called rest operation.
+- channel: the channel associated to the executing call.
-- version: the version actually supported is v1.
+- version: the version associated to the executing call.
+The only supported version is v1.
 - remoteHost: the IP Address of the caller.
 - method: the HTTP Method used.